-- Terms and Conditions of Contract (opens new window), - Academic and Programme Regulations (opens new window), - UCEM Code of Practice: Safeguarding and Prevent (opens new window); - UCEM Safeguarding Procedure (opens new window), - UCEM Prevent Procedure (opens new window), - UCEM Privacy Policy (opens new window), - UCEM Code of Practice: Equality and Diversity (opens new window), - UCEM Code of Practice: Neurodiversity Disability and Wellbeing (opens new window); - UCEM Code of Practice: Appeals and Complaints (opens new window), - UCEM Student Complaints Procedure (opens new window), - UCEM Student Appeals Procedure (opens new window). - Student Charter (opens new window)
+- · Terms and Conditions of Contract (opens new window), - Academic and Programme Regulations (opens new window), - UCEM Code of Practice: Safeguarding and Prevent (opens new window); - UCEM Safeguarding Procedure (opens new window), - UCEM Prevent Procedure (opens new window), - UCEM Privacy Policy (opens new window), - UCEM Code of Practice: Equality and Diversity (opens new window), - UCEM Code of Practice: Neurodiversity Disability and Wellbeing (opens new window); - UCEM Code of Practice: Appeals and Complaints (opens new window), - UCEM Student Complaints Procedure (opens new window), - UCEM Student Appeals Procedure (opens new window). - Student Charter (opens new window)

-1. Introduction1
+1. Introduction 1

-2. Appeals1
+2. Appeals 1

-2.1 The appeal process2
+2.1 The appeal process 2

-3. Student complaints
+3. Student complaints 3

-3.1 The complaints process3
+3.1 The complaints process 3

-3.2 Programmes involving partner institutions
+3.2 Programmes involving partner institutions 4

-3.2.1 Eastleigh College Apprenticeship Programmes4
+3.2.1 Eastleigh College Apprenticeship Programmes 4

-3.3 Final arbitration4
+3.3 Final arbitration 4

-4. Completion of Procedures4
+4. Completion of Procedures 4

-5. Additional information and support5
+5. Additional information and support 5

-Арре endix A: Related policies
+Appe endix A: Related policies 6

-Refer ence6
+Refer ence 6

-Benc hmarked Guidance
+Benc hmarked Guidance 6

-UCEN I Policies and other documents6
+UCEN M Policies and other documents 6

-Арре endix B: Overview of UCEM Appeals Process7
+Appe endix B: Overview of UCEM Appeals Process 7

-Appe endix C: Overview of UCEM Complaints Process
+Appe endix C: Overview of UCEM Complaints Process 9

-Арре endix D: Student Appeals Form (opens new window)
+Appe endix D: Student Appeals Form (opens new window)1 0

-Арре endix E: Student Appeals Procedure (opens new window)
+Appe endix E: Student Appeals Procedure (opens new window)1 0

-Арре endix F: Student Complaints Procedure (opens new window)
+Appe endix F: Student Complaints Procedure (opens new window) 0

-Арре endix G: Student Complaints Form (opens new window)
+Appe endix G: Student Complaints Form (opens new window)1 0

-Арре endix H: Complaints Policy and Procedure for Employers of Apprentices (opens new window)10
+Appe endix H: Complaints Policy and Procedure for Employers of Apprentices (opens new window)1 0

 This Code of Practice chapter and the accompanying documents (see appendices) apply to all UCEM programmes, including those delivered in collaboration with partners.
-They have been developed with reference to the QAA UK Quality Code for Higher Education and the OIA Good Practice Framework for handling complaints and appeals.
-UCEM has separate procedures for dealing with student complaints and student appeals and these are available via the virtual learning environment (VLE) and UCEM website (see also the appendices to this document).
+They have been developed with reference to the Office of the Independent Adjudicator for Higher Education (OIA) Good Practice Framework for handling complaints and appeals and QAA UK Quality Code, Advice and Guidance: Concerns, Complaints and Appeals.
+UCEM has separate procedures for dealing with student complaints and student appeals and these are available via the Virtual Learning Environment (VLE) and UCEM website (see also the appendices to this document).
 UCEM Academic Board retains ultimate responsibility for approving the operational framework for academic appeals and student complaints procedure and for instigating a rolling programme of review.

 UCEM aims to treat all complaints and appeals appropriately, fairly and with regard to applicable law, and in line with UCEM's Code of Practice chapter on Equality and Diversity (opens new window) and on Neurodiversity, Disability and Wellbeing (opens new window).
 Both the UCEM academic appeals and student complaints procedures give due consideration to the needs of UCEM students to raise issues of concern with the assurance that such issues will be treated in confidence and with impartiality.
 UCEM has designated contacts for students that want to seek advice and support when making a complaint or an appeal.
-UCEM also has an obligation to ensure that students submitting a complaint or an appeal are placed on an equal footing procedurally; this may involve facilitating a student in making a complaint or an appeal.
+UCEM also has an obligation to ensure that students submitting a complaint, or an appeal are placed on an equal footing procedurally; this may involve facilitating a student in making a complaint or an appeal.
 There is the opportunity within both the complaints and appeals processes for the student to present their case.

-UCEM however reserves the right to exclude or remove a student from a programme if they make repeated, unfounded or vexatious appeals and/or complaints regarding the programme and/or its delivery where, in the opinion of UCEM, their conduct is considered to be mendacious or frivolous.
+UCEM however reserves the right to exclude or remove a student from a programme if they make repeated, unfounded, or vexatious appeals and/or complaints regarding the programme and/or its delivery where, in the opinion of UCEM, their conduct is considered to be mendacious or frivolous.
 Making repeated and/or unfounded false, malicious and vexatious appeals and/or complaints may be considered misconduct and result in the application of the Disciplinary Policy and Procedure (opens new window).